 This is not the latest release in the series: Local authority recorded fly-tipping

-Care should be taken when interpreting these figures due to ongoing changes and improvements in data reporting mechanisms and associated guidance (see Quality report).
+Care should be taken when interpreting these figures due to ongoing changes and improvements in data reporting mechanisms and associated guidance.

 - Annual change in the number of fly-tipping incidents varied across Wales.
-8 local authorities reported a decrease and 13 local authorities reported an increase and 1 remained the same.
+6 local authorities reported a decrease and 16 local authorities reported an increase.

-- Fly-tipping clearance in Wales was estimated to cost £1.76 million. (b)
+- Fly-tipping clearance in Wales was estimated to cost £2.14 million(b).

-- 91% of prosecution outcomes resulted in a fine.
+- Of the 18 prosecution outcomes, 94% resulted in a fine.

 (a) Following clarification of guidance documentation on fly tipping in 2017, side waste (excess waste placed next to a bin) are no longer reported as fly tipping incidents.